Offer Bitcoin payment anywhere with the Coinsnap Payment Button

 Coinsnap: Bitcoin – Lightning payment for many applications

 Coinsnap payment modules are available for the most important, most frequently used store systems and WordPress applications.
+And more are being added all the time.

 It couldn’t be easier: earn Bitcoin with a Snap!